Download the full outcome

 All suggestions and comments have been carefully reviewed and analysed by the Government in the development of this response.
 The Government considers that the consultation showed strong support for the main thrust of the proposals: which were to define a series of objectives for the profession to achieve and to create a new, independent UK Cyber Security Council to coordinate delivery.
 The response identifies where the consultation has helped refine and add an extra layer of granularity to the proposals.

-In view of the level of support, we intend to proceed to identify a lead organisation to design and deliver the new UK Cyber Security Council.
-This Government response is therefore being issued alongside an invitation to apply for between £1m - £2.5m of Government funding to lead the work.
+In view of the level of support, the Government is proceeding to identify a lead organisation to design and deliver the new UK Cyber Security Council.
+This Government response was therefore issued alongside an invitation to apply, via a competitive process, for between £1m - £2.5m of Government funding to lead the work.

 Establishing a new, independent UK Cyber Security Council is a key part of the Government’s new Initial Cyber Security Skills Strategy which is being published in parallel.